 5. Fort Verde State Historic Park in Camp Verde

 The park is the best-preserved example of an Indian Wars period fort in Arizona.
 Several of the original buildings still stand and living history programs are scheduled periodically, giving visitors a glimpse into Arizona’s history.
 It celebrated its 50th anniversary in 2021. azstateparks.com/fort-verde

 Just three miles from Winslow lies Homolovi State Park where you can stretch your legs, tour ancient ruins and spend the night in the campground under dark night skies.

-“Even though it is right off I-40, not many people know about it,” says Michelle Thompson of Arizona State Parks.
+“Even though it is right off I-40, not many people know about it,” says Michelle Thompson, chief of communications for Arizona State Parks & Trails.
 “It has great trails, sweeping views of the eastern part of the state and you can see petroglyphs and walls of old Hopi residences.”